How often you need to repeat a noise assessment

 If answers are ‘yes’ then you should get a new noise assessment done.

-Important: Document that you did it, even if just in notes or minutes somewhere.
-If asked you can then show that on a certain date it was done and you considered there to be no changes and that the existing noise assessment is accurate.
+Important: Document that you did it, either in safety meeting minutes or ideally on the main noise risk assessment document.
+If you are asked you can then show that on a certain date it was done and you considered there to be no changes and that the existing noise assessment is accurate.

 Every so often a noise assessment should be done from scratch again as there are always slight changes which creep in.
 For example, motors making more noise, bearings wearing, air lines starting to leak a little, panels working loose, etc. Often the annual noise assessment review misses these so a less frequent repeat of the entire noise assessment will catch that.